yingweiwo

 Therapeutic Uses

-The effect of mitotane therapy in treatment of adrenocortical carcinoma was studied in 88 patients (mean age 46 yr); 80 of these patients underwent surgery and 59 also received oral mitotane capsule, at a mean initial dose of 10 g/day and a mean maintenance dose of 7 g/day for a mean duration of 10.5 months.
-The median disease free interval after surgery was 12.1 months.
-Tumor dissemination occurred in 82% of the patients, most commonly to the lung, liver and adjacent organs.
-The median survival time was 14.5 months, and the 5 yr survival was 22%.
-Age over 40 yr and the presence of metastases at the time of diagnosis were the only factors recognized as indicating a poor prognosis.
-Mitotane controlled hormonal secretion in 75% of the patients.
-Eight mitotane treated patients had partial tumor regression, but the drug did not have a significant effect on survival.
-It was concluded that adrenocortical carcinoma carries a poor prognosis; mitotane therapy may offer transient benefits, particularly in controlling endocrine symptoms.
+Mitotan is an anti-tumor drug and a hormonal agent.
+It is indicated for the treatment of unresectable functional and non-functional adrenocortical carcinoma. /Included in the US product label/ Mitotan is also used to treat Cushing's syndrome. /Not included in the US or Canadian product label/ A study evaluating the efficacy of mitotane in treating adrenocortical carcinoma included 88 patients (mean age 46 years); 80 patients underwent surgery, and 59 patients received oral mitotane capsules concurrently.
+The mean initial dose was 10 g/day, the mean maintenance dose was 7 g/day, and the mean treatment duration was 10.5 months.
+The median disease-free survival after surgery was 12.1 months.
+82% of patients developed tumor metastases, the most common sites being the lungs, liver, and adjacent organs.
+The median survival was 14.5 months, and the 5-year survival rate was 22%.
+Age over 40 years and the presence of metastases at diagnosis were the only recognized factors for poor prognosis.
+Mitotan controlled hormone secretion in 75% of patients.
+In 8 patients treated with mitotane, tumors partially regressed, but the drug had no significant effect on survival.
+The conclusion is that adrenocortical carcinoma has a poor prognosis; mitotane treatment may provide transient benefits, particularly in controlling endocrine symptoms.

-/BOXED WARNING/ WARNINGS: Lysodren (mitotane tablets, USP) should be administered under the supervision of a qualified physician experienced in the uses of cancer chemotherapeutic agents.
-Lysodren should be temporarily discontinued immediately following shock or severe trauma since adrenal suppression is its prime action.
-Exogenous steroids should be administered in such circumstances, since the depressed adrenal may not immediately start to secrete steroids.
+/Black Box Warning/ Warning: Lysodren (mitotane tablets, USP) should be used under the supervision of a qualified physician experienced in the use of chemotherapy drugs for cancer.
+Because the primary action of Lysodren is adrenal suppression, it should be temporarily discontinued immediately after shock or severe trauma.
+In such cases, exogenous steroids should be administered, as adrenal insufficiency may not immediately initiate steroid secretion.

 Pharmacodynamics